phpzone/phpzone/docs/source/index.rst

 Basic Usage
 -----------

-One example is more than hundreds words so let's go to show one.
+An example speaks a hundred words so let’s go through one.

 Create a ``phpzone.yml`` file in the root of a project: